 BMCC is a commuter school; there are no residences or dormitories on campus.
 To date, there are no off-campus student organizations.
-The main campus opens at 6:30 am and closes at 10 pm, Monday through Sunday.
-Fiterman Hall opens at 6:30 am and closes at 10 pm, Monday through Sunday and Murray campuses opens at 7:00 am and close at 10 pm Monday through Saturday.
-The facility is closed on Sunday.
+The main campus opens at 6:30 am and closes at 11 pm, Monday through Friday.
+Saturday and Sunday from 6:30 am until 8:30pm.
+Fiterman Hall opens at 6:30 am and closes at 10:30 pm, Monday through Friday .Saturday and Sunday, 7am until 9:30 pm and Murray campuses opens at 7:00 am and close at 9 pm Monday through Friday.
+It is closed on the weekends.
+CUNY in the Heights is open from 7am until 9 pm, Monday through Thursday and from 7am until 6 pm Fridays.
+It is closed on the weekends.
 Access to campus buildings is limited to faculty, staff, students, guests and visitors who are conducting official college business.